ewoodhead/QuantumNPA.jl/README.md

    PA1|1 PB1|2             => [(1, 7), (2, 5), (2, 7), (5, 7), (7, 7)]
 ```

-The example above uses `min(m, conj(m))` to find which of `m` or its congugate
+The example above uses `min(m, conj(m))` to find which of `m` or its
-comes first lexicographically.
-It works because comparisons between monomials
+conjugate comes first lexicographically.
+It works because comparisons between
-are defined:
+monomials are defined:
 ```
 julia> PA[1] == PA[1]*PA[1]
 true